manupap1/libzoneminder-plugin-openalpr/README.md

-libzm-plugin-openalpr
+libzoneminder-plugin-openalpr
 =====================

 ## Overview

-libzm-plugin-openalpr is a free, open source Licence Plate Recognition plugin for the ZoneMinder CCTV sofware (https://github.com/ZoneMinder/ZoneMinder).
+libzoneminder-plugin-openalpr is a free, open source Licence Plate Recognition plugin for the ZoneMinder CCTV sofware (https://github.com/ZoneMinder/ZoneMinder).
 It is based on openalpr library (https://github.com/openalpr/openalpr).
 The recognized license plates are added to Zoneminder's event notes.

 ## Requirements

-libzm-plugin-openalpr requires:
+libzoneminder-plugin-openalpr requires:
 - A ZoneMinder installation with the plugin framework
 - The OpenALPR library